GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 #### Android System Internal

+* **There are four Java classes related to the use of sensors on the Android platform.
+List them and explain the purpose of each.**
+    - The four Java classes related to the use of sensors on the Android platform are:

+        -   Sensor: Provides methods to identify which capabilities are available for a specific sensor.
+        -   SensorManager: Provides methods for registering sensor event listeners and calibrating sensors.
+        -   SensorEvent: Provides raw sensor data, including information regarding accuracy.
+        -   SensorEventListener: Interface that defines callback methods that will receive sensor event notifications.

 * **What is ABI Management?**
     - Different Android handsets use different CPUs, which in turn support different instruction sets.
 Each combination of CPU and instruction sets has its own Application Binary Interface, or ABI.
 The ABI defines, with great precision, how an application's machine code is supposed to interact with the system at runtime.
 You must specify an ABI for each CPU architecture you want your app to work with.
 You can checkout the full specifcations <a href="https://developer.android.com/ndk/guides/abis">here</a>